Hedychium : how to plant, to grow and care for

 Hedychium gardnerianum - Ginger Lily

-This Hedychium produces a softer flowering in a pale yellow colour, enlivened by long red stamens.
-It is one of the species most commonly grown and has received an Award of Garden Merit from the Royal Horticultural Society (RHS).
+This Hedychium offers a softer flowering, in a tender yellow colour, enlivened by long red stamens.
+It is one of the species most widely grown in cultivation.
+It received the Award of Garden Merit from the Royal Horticultural Society (RHS).

 • Flowering time September, October